host-architecture/colloid/sosp24-artifact/hemem/README.md

 # Testing HeMem+colloid

-Note: On our server (provided for artifact evaluation), HeMem+colloid is already compiled and configured, so you can run experiments directly by following the below instructions.
+Note: The server provided for artifact evaluation already has HeMem+colloid compiled and configured, so you can run experiments directly by following the below instructions.
 If you are using a different server/setup, make sure to setup and configure HeMem+colloid before proceeding by following the documentation in `../../hemem/README.md`.

 `cd` into this directory